zeroc-ice/meta-zeroc/README.md

 ### zeroc-ice

-The 3.7 version of this recipe provides [Ice](https://github.com/zeroc-ice/ice).
+This recipe provides [Ice](https://github.com/zeroc-ice/ice).
 It is configured as a split recipe containing the following packages:

 | Package Name        | Contents                                              |
 | ------------        | --------                                              |